A Gentle Tooth Extraction Can Help Protect Your Oral Health

 Before beginning your procedure, we will administer any necessary sedation and a local anesthetic to numb the tooth and surrounding tissue.
 At Park City Oral Surgery we provide nitrous oxide and intravenous (IV) sedation to ensure that our patients are more comfortable and at ease during a tooth extraction procedure.

-Depending on your needs, Dr. Peers may also perform jawbone reshaping to speed recovery and make placing a restoration easier.
-Once the tooth has been removed, Dr. Peers will close the incision with dissolvable sutures, and the extraction site will be packed with gauze to minimize bleeding.
+Depending on your needs, Dr. Lifferth may also perform jawbone reshaping to speed recovery and make placing a restoration easier.
+Once the tooth has been removed, Dr. Lifferth will close the incision with dissolvable sutures, and the extraction site will be packed with gauze to minimize bleeding.

-If you are suffering from a severely infected tooth that has not responded well to other restorative treatments, Dr. Peers can perform a gentle extraction to minimize your discomfort.
+If you are suffering from a severely infected tooth that has not responded well to other restorative treatments, Dr. Lifferth can perform a gentle extraction to minimize your discomfort.

 Recovering from a Tooth Extraction